guzmanwolfrank/QuantTrading/README.md

 #  Quant Trading
-A collection of algo rithmic backtests and trading tools written in python.
+A collection of algorithmic backtests and trading tools written in python.